Phyllida Lloyd

-Life and career
+She is best known for directing Mamma Mia!
+(2008) and The Iron Lady (2011), the latter being an Academy Award winning film.

+Early life and education

 Lloyd was born and raised in Nempnett Thrubwell, Somerset, south of Bristol.
+She attended Lawnside School, which merged with Malvern St James in 1994.

+Career

+1979–1999: Early works and acclaim

 After graduating from the Department of Drama and Theatre Arts at Birmingham University in 1979 (BA, English), she spent five years working in BBC Television Drama.
 In 1985 she was awarded an Arts Council of Great Britain bursary to be Trainee Director at the Wolsey Theatre, Ipswich.
 The following year she was appointed Associate Director at the Everyman Theatre, Cheltenham, then in 1989 Associate Director of the Bristol Old Vic, where her production of The Comedy of Errors was a success.

 She moved on to the Royal Exchange Theatre, Manchester where she directed The Winter's Tale, The School for Scandal, Medea, and an acclaimed production of Death and the King's Horseman by Wole Soyinka.
 In 1991 she made her debut at the Royal Shakespeare Company with a well-received production of a little-known play by Thomas Shadwell, The Virtuoso.
 Although she followed this in 1992 with a successful production of the rarely seen Artists and Admirers by Alexander Ostrovsky, she has, as of 2007, never returned to the RSC.

 Also in 1992 came her first commercial success: her Royal Court Theatre production of John Guare's Six Degrees of Separation transferred to the West End.
 In 1994 she made her debut at Royal National Theatre with a production of Pericles which divided the critics.
 There was general praise, however, for her productions of Hysteria by Terry Johnson at the Royal Court and Bertolt Brecht/Kurt Weill's The Threepenny Opera at the Donmar Warehouse.